 Finally, your dentist tries the restoration in your mouth to ensure proper fit and bite.
 The restoration is then polished and bonded to the prepared tooth.
 Your tooth is restored with no “temporary” or return trip necessary.
 All of this is done in a convenient and single dental appointment.

-Please click here to make your appointment at one of the 3 De Necker Dentistry practices.
+Please click here to request your appointment at one of our three De Necker Dentistry practices.